About

 History of Holotropic Breathwork

-Holotropic Breathwork has been created by Stan and Christina Grof as an alternative for therapy with psychedelics in 1970’s.
-Stan Grof is a psychiatrist, who did groundbreaking studies with psychedelics between 1955 and 1973 in Czechoslovakia and USA.
-He was also a pioneer in psycholytic and psychedelic therapy, facilitating over 4000 LSD-sessions in scientific and psychiatric context.
+Holotropic Breathwork was developed by Stan and Christina Grof in the 1970s as an alternative to psychedelic therapy.
+Stan Grof, a psychiatrist, conducted groundbreaking studies with psychedelics from 1955 to 1973 in Czechoslovakia and the USA, facilitating over 4000 LSD sessions in scientific and psychiatric contexts.

 Useful links